-- One point, if either or both of the following occurred: - The State has remaining findings of noncompliance identified, by OSEP or the State, in FFY 2018, FFY 2017, and/or FFY 2016, for which the State has not yet demonstrated correction (see the OSEP Response to the State's FFY 2020 SPP/APR in the EMAPS SPP/APR reporting tool for specific information regarding these remaining findings of noncompliance); and/or - The Department has imposed Specific Conditions on the State's FFY 2021 Part B grant award and those Specific Conditions are in effect at the time of the 2022 determination. - Zero points, if either or both of the following occurred: - The State has remaining findings of noncompliance identified, by OSEP or the State, in FFY 2015 or earlier, for which the State has not yet demonstrated correction (see the OSEP Response to the State's FFY 2020 SPP/APR in the EMAPS SPP/APR reporting tool for specific information regarding these remaining findings of noncompliance); and/or - The Department has imposed Specific Conditions on the State's last three (FFYs 2019, 2020, and 2021) IDEA Part B grant awards, and those Specific Conditions are in effect at the time of the 2022 determination.
+- Two points, if the State has: - No remaining findings of noncompliance identified, by the State, in FFY 2019 or earlier; and - No programmatic Specific Conditions on its FFY 2022 IDEA Part B grant award that are in effect at the time of the 2023 determination. - One point, if either or both of the following occurred: - The State has remaining findings of noncompliance identified, by the State, in FFY 2019, FFY 2018, and/or FFY 2017, for which the State has not yet demonstrated correction (see the OSEP Response to the State's FFY 2021 SPP/APR in the EMAPS SPP/APR reporting tool for specific information regarding these remaining findings of noncompliance); and/or - OSEP has imposed programmatic Specific Conditions on the State's FFY 2022 IDEA Part B grant award and those Specific Conditions are in effect at the time of the 2023 determination. - Zero points, if either or both of the following occurred: - The State has remaining findings of noncompliance identified, by the State, in FFY 2016 or earlier, for which the State has not yet demonstrated correction (see the OSEP Response to the State's FFY 2021 SPP/APR in the EMAPS SPP/APR reporting tool for specific information regarding these remaining findings of noncompliance); and/or - OSEP has imposed programmatic Specific Conditions on the State's last three (FFYs 2020, 2021, and 2022) IDEA Part B grant awards, and those Specific Conditions are in effect at the time of the 2023 determination.

-B. 2022 PART B RESULTS MATRIX
+B. 2023 PART B RESULTS MATRIX

-In making each State's 2022 determination, the Department used a Results Matrix reflecting the following data:
+In making each State's 2023 determination, the Department used a Results Matrix reflecting the following data:

 - 1. The percentage of fourth-grade CWD participating in regular Statewide assessments; - 2.
 The percentage of eighth-grade CWD participating in regular Statewide assessments; - 3.
-The percentage of fourth-grade CWD scoring at basic9 or above on the NAEP; - 4.
+The percentage of fourth-grade CWD scoring at basic 10 or above on the NAEP; - 4.
 The percentage of fourth-grade CWD included in NAEP testing; - 5.
 The percentage of eighth-grade CWD scoring at basic or above on the NAEP; - 6.
 The percentage of eighth-grade CWD included in NAEP testing; - 7.
 The percentage of CWD exiting school by dropping out; and - 8.
 The percentage of CWD exiting school by graduating with a regular high school diploma.